-*** New CD! *** Wilder is now available *** Only $20 for a bunch of new, original songs and it’s also a fundraiser – $10 from each sale will go directly to a charity of your choice *** How to buy it: Right now, there are only 2 ways: 1.
+New CD! *** Wilder is now available on Spotify and iTunes as well as a real CD *** The CD is only $20 for a bunch of new, original songs and it’s also a fundraiser – $10 from each sale will go directly to a charity of your choice *** How to buy it: 1.
 Send me an email with your mailing address and I’ll send a copy to you.
 You can send an e-transfer to pay for it.
-2. Send me an email or text me and we can arrange to meet at a coffee shop (or anywhere local) and I can give to you directly, with all the Covid protocols in place *** It’ll be on iTunes and Spotify soon! *** Over $250 sent to the charities so far ***
+2. Send me an email or text me and we can arrange to meet at a coffee shop (or anywhere local) and I can give to you directly, with all the Covid protocols in place 3.
+Spotify or iTunes or Google Play all have it available to buy.
+Maybe check out a track first? *** Over $250 sent to the charities so far ***

 Strange days, no?
 A global pandemic, entire countries shut down, lining up to go into my IGA, no more handshakes or hugs…..